 - 10. All specific taxes on insurance products, including the Emergency Services Levy in New South Wales, should be abolished and replaced by more efficient and broad tax bases, to improve the affordability and uptake of insurance. - 11.
 To reduce the cost of insurance and enable fairer ways to fund the fire and emergency services, the NSW Government should reconsider applying a levy on property owners and should also consider combining this with a future broad-based land tax.
 The reform should follow a detailed consultation and modelling process to carefully consider the impacts on different taxpayers.

-Payroll taxes - a workhorse of the tax system, ultimately paid by workers 12.
-The NSW Government should propose that the Board of Treasurers collectively agree a strategic national approach to payroll tax reform that addresses the hollowing out of the tax base and the complexity this imposes on taxpayers.
-A crossroads for road funding - 13.
-The NSW Government should work with the Board of Treasurers and state transport departments to design a nationally compatible and fair road user charging scheme for electric vehicles. - 14.
-Once distance-based charging for electric vehicles has been successfully implemented, the NSW Government should work with the Board of Treasurers to replace vehicle registration, licence fees, stamp duties on motor vehicles and motor vehicle insurance with a distance-based charging scheme that better reflects the social costs of road use, including wear-and-tear, pollution and congestion.
-Revenue should be hypothecated to expenditure on roads and other transport infrastructure. - 15.
-The NSW Government should commence a trial for a congestion cordon around the Sydney CBD to better understand how Sydney drivers respond to time-based road pricing.
+Payroll taxes - a workhorse of the tax system, ultimately paid by workers

+12. The NSW Government should propose that the Board of Treasurers collectively agree a strategic national approach to payroll tax reform that addresses the hollowing out of the tax base and the complexity this imposes on taxpayers.
+The approach should seek to develop a nationally harmonised and broader base, giving states room to lower rates.